csusanu/wagtail/docs/topics/search/searching.md

 The `search()` method will convert your `QuerySet` into an instance of one of Wagtail's `SearchResults` classes (depending on backend).
 This means that you must perform filtering before calling `search()`.
 ```

 Before the `autocomplete()` method was introduced, the search method also did partial matching.
-This behaviour is will be deprecated and you should either switch to the new `autocomplete()` method or pass `partial_match=False` into the search method to opt-in to the new behaviour.
+This behaviour is deprecated and you should either switch to the new `autocomplete()` method or pass `partial_match=False` into the search method to opt-in to the new behaviour.
 The partial matching in `search()` will be completely removed in a future release.

 ### Autocomplete searches